yukal/gulp-json-loader/README.md

 # gulp-json-loader
 A little tool for the [gulp-data](https://www.npmjs.com/package/gulp-data) plugin.
-It useful for automatically data loading in the development including the PUG pages.
+It useful for automatically data loading in the development including the PUG files.

 ### What for
 I tried to find any simple solution to assign my variables to a current PUG file in a building